This report will be filed under micro fishing trip reports and keiryu trip reports.

 I think I could have stayed there and caught dace and chubs all day long, but I also wanted to try out some zero fishing.

 In my rod reviews and trip reports, I have frequently mentioned zero fishing but I haven't frequently done it.
 Zero fishing is a niche within keiryu (mountain stream bait fishing) that is the ultimate in ultralight.
 In an attempt to add as close to nothing (zero) to the natural bait as possible, zero anglers use small, light wire hooks, the minimum amount of added weight to get the bait down to the strike zone, and fishing lines that are as thin as or even thinner than the Varivas 10X tippet.
+(I no longer carry the 10X, but I do have Varivas 9X tippet which is very nearly as thin, but substantially stronger.)
 They use a rod that is soft enough to protect 10X tippet and to bend easily when the fish hits so that it will feel no tension on the line.

 With that set up, the drift you can get is as natural as it is possible to achieve (and still have a hook and line attached).
 It is extremely effective.
 One bit of advice, though: with such a small weight you will need to cut the tag ends of your yarn markers quite short to minimize wind resistance.
 Otherwise they will impede your cast.